OZmanSuliman/cryptocurrencies/README.md

 #### UnitTest
 Currently there is not much in the unit test, but the app is developed in a a generic way which makes its testablity high.

-#### handle backend error
-Currently only unexpected errors are visible to users, it's necessary to handle all type of backend errors and make them visible to user

 #### Architecture Reduction